Technical Calculator

 H₂ + O₂ → H₂O

-We can see that there are 2 hydrogen atoms on both sides, but there are 2 oxygen atoms on the left and only 1 on the right.
+we can see that there are 2 hydrogen atoms on each aspects, but there are 2 oxygen atoms on the left and handiest 1 on the proper.

-To balance oxygen, we can put a coefficient of 2 in front of H₂O
+To balance oxygen, we are able to put a coefficient of 2 in front of H₂O

 H₂ + O₂ → 2H₂O

 Now, hydrogen is unbalanced.
-To balance hydrogen, we put a coefficient of 2 in front of H₂:
+To balance hydrogen, we placed a coefficient of two in front of H₂:

 2H₂ + O₂ → 2H₂O

-The algebraic chemical equation balancing method uses the algebra as stoichiometric coefficients for each species in the unbalanced chemical equation.
+The algebraic chemical equation balancing technique uses the algebra as stoichiometric coefficients for every species in the unbalanced chemical equation.

 Steps:

-• Write variables like a, b, c, etc. in place of coefficients for each compound
+• Write variables like a, b, c, and so on. in place of coefficients for every compound

-• Based on the number of atoms of each element, write equations on both side
+• Primarily based at the number of atoms of each detail, write equations on both facet

-• Solve the system of equations to find the values of the variables
+• Remedy the system of equations to discover the values of the variables

-• Substitute the values of the variables back into the equation to get the balanced equation
+• Replacement the values of the variables lower back into the equation to get the balanced equation

 For Fe = a = 2c